 You can even have your email list grow itself.
 Make your emails shareable with referral incentives, cross-pollination with social media, and of course – quality content.
 Readers will normally share content they find interesting and useful, driving wider exposure to your brand through WOM.

 Do you have any tips for growing your customer base organically?
-If you have a brilliant piece of advice to share with the Mailjet community, leave a comment below!
+If you have a brilliant piece of advice to share with the Mailjet community, let us know on Twitter!